wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-reset-password.md

 	$vm.GetInstance().ProvisionGuestAgent = $true

-This command will prevent the “Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension” error when running the **Set-AzureVMExtension** command in the following sections.
+This command will prevent the "Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension" error when running the **Set-AzureVMExtension** command in the following sections.

 Now, you can do these tasks: